chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - People flee out of the city via the main bridge
 - Benja is very injured
 	- The road ahead is too far
-	- The bridge shakes and crumbles
+	- The bridge shakes and partially crumbles
 	- A Druun approaches
 - Benja hands his Gem shard to Raya.
 "Raya, don’t give up on them.
 Make things right for Heart.
 I love you, my dewdrop."
-- Benja pushes Raya off the bridge into the water with his Gem Piece and whip-sword
+- Benja throws Raya off the bridge into the water with his Gem Piece and whip-sword
 	- A Druun passes through Benja, turning him to stone
 	- A current carries young screaming Raya away to safety…